 Leveraging Internship Experience for Job Opportunities

 As you start looking for a job, your internship experience is very important.
 It shows your skills, work ethic, and how well you can work in a job setting.
 Make sure to highlight your internship on your resume.
+Internships can often lead directly to jobs in architecture, as many firms prefer to hire candidates they have already trained.
 Write down the projects you worked on, what you contributed, and what skills you learned.

 Building your professional network is also very important now.
 Stay in touch with the contacts you made during your internship.
 Let them know you are looking for a job and what interests you.
 Many companies like to hire people who have done internships, so use those connections to find job openings.